 - The Select User or Group window will appear.Type here "NT Service\TrustedInstaller" as the new owner name:

-- Click OK to change the ownership and you are done.
+- Click OK to change the ownership.

 That's it.
 Using this trick, it is possible to easily restore ownership of the file or folder back to the TrustedInstaller account in Windows 10.
 You might be interested to read how to take ownership and get full access to files and folders in Windows 10.